a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ### Motivation ###

 The goal of this project is to demonstrates my ability to create a product using web technologies in a limited time frame.

 ### Use Case ###

 ####Description of User:####

-This user manages the family budget.
-However, they left their smartphone, tablet, and physical calculator at home.
+Bob manages the family budget.
+However, he left his smartphone, tablet, and physical calculator at home.
-All they have is Chrome on their Windows 7 machine.
-They don't know about Windows' built-in calculator or MATLAB, either.
+He has only Chrome on a Windows 7 machine.
+He don't know about Windows' built-in calculator or MATLAB.

 #### User Goal or Purpose of Their Activity: ####

-This user wants to add, subtract, multiply, and divide some big numbers with decimal points to calculate:
-- their monthly income and expenses
-- what their monthly payment will be if they borrow $500,000 at a 4.15% annual interest rate and pay the loan back over 30 years.
+Bob wants to figure out what the monthly payment will be if they borrow $500,000 at a 4.15% fixed interest rate and pay the loan back over 30 years.

 ### Assumptions ###
-- The user is working with US dollar amounts only
+- The user works with US dollar amounts only
 - The user does not know about scientific notation
 - The user will never work with numbers with an absolute value greater than 999,999,999,999
 - The user doesn't care if the calculator doesn't work on browsers other than the latest version of Chrome.